Peter-obi/protein-structure-prediction-from-scratch/Part-1/README.md

 # Part 1 — PyTorch Foundations

 ## Goal
-Be able to implement attention + backprop without “mystery meat”.
+Be able to implement attention + backprop.

 ## Resources (do these)
 - PyTorch tensors/autograd tutorial: